First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 RILEY: We were Borg.

-CHAKOTAY: You mean you weren't just kidnapped, you were assimilated by the Collective.
+CHAKOTAY: You mean you weren't just kidnapped.
+You were assimilated by

-RILEY: Everything was new again, the sounds of our own voices, forgotten memories, the
+RILEY: Everything was new again.
+The sounds of our own voices,

 CHAKOTAY: And then?

-RILEY: After the euphoria wore off people started looking around and found they were
+RILEY: After the euphoria wore off, people started looking around and

 ORUM: The fighting, the raids.